Knudian/bicycle_robbery/README.md

 The project is part of [Bicycle](https://github.com/Knudian/bicycle/).

-This project use [Prev-Air](http://www2.prevair.org/) API.

 ### Installing

 ```shell
 npm install
 ```

-It runs in your port 3200.
+It runs in your port 3400.
 Protect yourself !

 ## Versioning